-The staff survey completed September 2005 indicated a positive overall composite score of 4.7 in the area of leadership.
-All leadership categories were rated a 4.7 with a 4.8 for question 1c: "My supervisor creates a work environment that helps me do my job."
+The staff survey completed September 2006 indicated a positive 100 percent of the scores were rated 4 or above.
+An overall composite score of 4.8 in the area of leadership was received.
+Question 1c: "My supervisor creates a work environment that helps me do my job" further illustrates the staff's approval and support of the school site leadership team.